FloatingArrayDesign/MoorDyn/docs/structure.rst

 identical properties of unstretched length, diameter, density, and Young's modulus.
 Different cables can have different sets of properties, and cables can be connected together at the ends, enabling mooring systems with interconnected lines.

 Hydrodynamic loads are calculated directly at the node points rather than at the segment centers.
-This ensures damping of transverse cable vibrations having a wavelength of twice the cable segment length (which may or may not affect anything).
+This ensures damping of transverse cable vibrations having a wavelength of twice the cable segment length.
 To approximate the cable direction at the node points, the cable tangent at each node is assumed to be the average of the tangent directions of the two adjacent cable elements.
 Aside from this detail, the formulation of the mooring model is fairly standard.
-Further technical details and some validation results are available in a paper in Ocean Engineering [1].
-Some technical details and results related to MoorDyn’s capabilities for interconnected lines and mass/buoyancy/drag elements in the mooring system can be found in a recent EWTEC paper [3].
+Further technical details and some validation results are available in :ref:`some papers <theory>`.

+Bending stiffness is a recent capability addition in MoorDyn v2 (it is not yet implemented in MoorDyn-F).
 In the explanations that follow, the word cable is used to refer to a Line object with nonzero bending stiffness.